ambuda-org/vidyut/README.md

 valuable for `vidyut-prakriya`.

-If you can program, we encourage you to [learn some Rust][learn-rust] and get involved with the issues in our [issue tracker][issue-tracker].
+If you can program, we encourage you to [learn some Rust][learn-rust] and get involved with Vidyut directly.
+We encourage you to **be bold** and make pull requests for work that you think will improve the project.
+Or if you would like some pointers on where to get started, you can explore the issues in our [issue tracker][issue-tracker].
 All of our open work items are listed there, and we encourage you to create a PR for any open issue.
-Issues tagged with `sanskrit` require some basic familiarity with Sanskrit.
-Issues tagged with `vyakarana` require a much deeper level of Sanskrit grammatical knowledge.
+Issues tagged with `sanskrit` require some basic familiarity with Sanskrit, and issues tagged with `vyakarana` require a much deeper level of Sanskrit grammatical knowledge.

-(In the future, we will also track our highest-priority work items in our [project tracker][project-tracker].)
+If you are familiar with machine learning as well, we are always eager for improvements to `vidyut-cheda`.
+Our current model use simple bigram statistics;

-If you are familiar with machine learning as well, we are always eager for improvements to our segmenting code in the `vidyut` crate.
-Our current model use simple bigram statistics; there is plenty of room to improve!
+there is plenty of room to improve!

 If you want to pursue an open-ended research project, here are the components we are most excited about: